 Si View Metropolitan Park District was formed in 2003 when the historic Si View Community Center and Pool faced closure by King County due to budget shortfall.
 As an independent, regional unit of government similar to a fire, hospital or school district, formation of the District allows local control of Si View Park, Pool and Community Center.
 The District covers approximately 17,300 acres or 27 square miles, including the city of North Bend and Fire District 38, in unincorporated King County.
 A five member Board of Commissioners govern the District.
 Commissioners serve six-year staggered terms and are the legislative body responsible for adopting the District budget and developing goals, policies and regulations which guide the District's future.

 Si View Metropolitan Park District strives to enhance the quality of life for residents in Snoqualmie Valley through recreation programs and parks.
 With a historic Community Center, indoor pool, multiuse sports fields, picnic shelter and playgrounds, Si View is the only such regional recreational facility serving as the social, cultural and educational hub in the community.
 The District operates an extensive array of recreation programs connecting with residents of all ages and abilities.
 Additionally, seasonal activities bring the community together for events such as the North Bend Farmers Market and Summer Concert Series, Festival at Mount Si, Theater in the Park, Harvest Festival and Si View Holiday Bazaar.
-In 2016, nearly 166,000 visitors were served through Si View programs and events!
+In a typical year, Si View programs and events have over 180,000 visits!
 Some of the more popular activities include swim lessons, youth recreational basketball leagues, before & after school programs, and summer camps.
 Through partnerships and cooperative arrangements, the District actively manages, operates and schedules nearly 900 acres of parkland in the upper Snoqualmie Valley.
-In all, this system of parks, programs and trails supports a range of active and passive recreation experiences.
+Through partnerships and cooperative arrangements, Si View Metro Parks actively manages, operates and schedules over 900 acres of parks and open space, and 7 miles of local connector trails in the upper Snoqualmie Valley supporting a range of active and passive recreation experiences.

 The District has earned strong community support, and continues to work hard to improve the quality of life for residents by investing in parks infrastructure.
-Since 2005, over $10 million has been dedicated to facility and park improvements to ensure facilities are ready to serve today’s community as well as future generations.
-The historic Si View Community Center has been rehabilitated, Si View Park renovated with new playgrounds, sports fields and amenities, Tollgate Farm Park developed with trails, playground and amenities, and the Tollgate Farmhouse rehabilitation initiated.
 These improvements have been possible through the generous support of the community at the ballot box, collaborative partnerships with neighboring agencies, successful grant proposals and fiscally responsible planning by the District.
-The District’s Comprehensive Plan has recently been updated, establishing a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities.
+In the last 10 years $18M has been dedicated to facility and park improvements to ensure facilities are ready to serve today's community as well as future generations.
+The District's 2017 Comprehensive Plans Update established a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities, and the 2018 $14.8M Capital Bond passage set the plan in motion to connect and protect our parks for our growing community.

 The District is guided by community input, including surveys, feedback from patrons and public meetings.
 Your input is greatly valued and welcome.
 Please call (425) 831-1900 to contact us for more information.